hkirat/react-assignment/README.md

-## Full stack assignment
+## MK-React-LeetCode

+# Check out all the Routes in path :- /src/components/Pages

 ### Video

 Link to video - https://www.youtube.com/watch?v=569YZm0X5-0

 ### Where to start?

 Look at App.jsx inside the src/ folder